 - The Edwards Conservation Easement conserves extensive wooded wetland and bog areas.

-- The forested wetland is mostly composed of Oregon ash, Sitka spruce, western hemlock, western redcedar and skunk cabbage, providing habitat for black-tailed deer, pileated woodpecker, Oregon spotted frog (proposed threatened listing by the Endangered Species Act), black bears and great blue herons.
+- The forested wetland is mostly composed of Oregon ash, Sitka spruce, western hemlock, western redcedar and skunk cabbage, providing habitat for black-tailed deer, pileated woodpecker, Oregon spotted frog (a federally threatened species), black bears and great blue herons.

 - The wetlands feed into Dempsey Creek, which provides rearing habitat for salmonids.

 - WA State Department of Ecology—Mark Bentley and Richard Gersib

 - Agua Tierra Environmental—Christian Formuth